• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Parāoa Miraka (milk bread) is such a lovely bread loaf with a few little twists on the way.
-As far as I understand milk bread originates in Japan.
-This recipe starts by making a simple tanzhong, which is a roux of miraka (milk), wai (water) and puehu parāoa (flour).
+The Milk Bread Loaf is such a lovely bread loaf with a few little twists on the way. originates in Japan.
+This recipe starts by making a tanzhong, which is a roux of miraka (milk), wai (water) and puehu parāoa (flour).
 This helps the bread stay soft for a little longer.
-We also roll up the dough like we would a scroll which gives a subtle pattern to the baked parāoa (bread).
-We also pre-cut the loaf in to slices before the second rise which means, once it it cooked we pull the dough apart or cut it in to perfect pieces of bread.
-Is it such a beautiful loaf.
+We also roll up the dough like we would a scroll.
+This gives a subtle pattern to the baked parāoa (bread).
+The loaf is also pre-cut in to slices before the second rise.
+Once it it cooked pull the dough apart or cut it in to perfect pieces of bread.
+It is such a beautiful loaf.

 Print Pin